ire4ever1190/nim-docs-action/readme.md

 - [x] Sets commit information for docs
 - [x] Checksout the tag so you are building for the latest release (Instead of just the latest development changes)
 - [x] Builds indexes first to support `importdoc`
+- [x] Can deploy files to Github pages
 - [ ] TODO: Build both devel/stable docs

 ## Setup